Your therapist website copy is only effective if it helps your website visitor know who you are and reach out for your help.

 Effective therapist website copy is more than just words on a page, it’s what inspires your website visitor to reach out

 So how can you ensure your copy is written to be effective?
-How can you avoid the most dangerous mistakes and instead make your visitors feel welcome, hopeful, and inspired?
+How can you avoid the most dangerous mistakes and, instead, help your visitors feel welcome, hopeful, and inspired?

 Below is a list of the 5 things you may be doing in your website’s written content that make it ineffective: